jhil/jeffanders-2021/_posts/2018-09-09-dresspass.md

 Dresspass is a service that helps travelers connect with local stylists to receive suitcases full of beautiful outfits.
 I designed this logo with Robin in a one-hour sprint.
 {% endcontentfor %}

-{% picture "dresspass-logotype.png" %}
+{% include pic.html file="dresspass-logotype.png" %}
-{% picture "dresspass-icon.png" %}
+{% include pic.html file="dresspass-icon.png" %}